 “An advocate for the liberal arts and a trained theologian, Gene Fant is an innovative, 21st century higher education leader,” President Fleming said.
 “He was the architect of significant initiatives that propelled Union University forward by numerous measurements.
 Moreover, he understands the heartbeat of the students.”

 Dr. Fant and his wife, Lisa, are parents to twins, Ethan and Emily.
 Dr. Fant’s father, Gene C. Fant, Sr., is a retired pastor, and his mother, Mona Faith Fant, is a syndicated radio host, songwriter and country-gospel artist.
+He is the grandson of the late Rev. Thomas Edison Fant, an evangelist and pastor.

 - Doctor of Philosophy, English Literature.
 University of Southern Mississippi, Hattiesburg, MS, 1995.
 (Emphasis: Renaissance English Literature: dissertation on hagiography in Lady Mary Wroth’s sonnets; secondary emphases: Arthuriana, Beowulf).

 - Certificate in Educational Management (post-doctoral).
-Harvard University, Graduate School of Education.
-2011.
+Harvard University, Graduate School of Education, 2011.

 - Master of Education (post-doctoral), Educational Supervision (Higher Education).
 USM, 1995.

 - Master of Divinity, Biblical Languages.
-New Orleans Baptist Theological Seminary.
-1991.
+New Orleans Baptist Theological Seminary, 1991.

 - Master of Arts, English.
 Old Dominion University, 1987.